 Do a lot of research and analysis on your business and the goals you want to achieve.
 Specify monthly, quarterly, yearly goals or a definite date that makes sense for your situation.

-You can setup cost avoidance goals by teams.
+You can set up cost avoidance goals by teams.
 If there are teams that use a lot of compute and storage power, by looking at recommendations for rightsizing you can create targets for the team to optimize the workloads and follow the process.
 This is more effective than simple waste reduction, as it helps teams make intelligent decisions about the cloud needs.

 Like any other initiative in the company, there needs to be direction and leadership.
 Cost optimization should be considered as a strategic move for the whole business.
+So talk to your colleagues and superiors and make sure you’re all on the same page.

 But the most important goal here could be to create a cost-effective environment.
 Development teams should be enabled to understand cloud finance and economics.
 A good start is to obtain a cloud certification from AWS to be able to have discussions and implement cost management in the company.